jasonkeene/playground/README.rst

-A place for experiments and random pieces of code.
+A place for experiments, learning, and random pieces of code.